ClaritySMP/.github/profile/README.md

 ## License

-The ClaritySMP plugins are licensed under the MIT license.
+The ClaritySMP plugins are licensed under the GPL license.
 See the LICENSE files for more details.

 ---